peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

     public EDecimal Remainder​(EDecimal divisor, EContext ctx) Returns the remainder that would result when this arbitrary-precision decimal floating-point number is divided by another arbitrary-precision decimal floating-point number.
+The remainder is the number that remains when the absolute value of this arbitrary-precision decimal floating-point number is divided (as though by DivideToIntegerZeroScale) by the absolute value of the other arbitrary-precision decimal floating-point number; the remainder has the same sign (positive or negative) as this arbitrary-precision decimal floating-point number.

 **Parameters:**